Gastritis signs, causes, and 5 effective natural remedies

 There can be several reasons why Gastritis can happen:

-• Helicobacter pylori infection – this is a bacteria that can lower stomach acid production, cause inflammation, ulcers, and is primarily associated with stomach cancer.
+• Helicobacter pylori infection – this is a bacteria that can lower stomach acid production, cause inflammation and ulcers, and is primarily associated with stomach cancer.
 (3)(4)

 • Other fungal (e.g., Candida (5)), bacterial (6) viral, parasitic infections